ranparam01/k8s-work/Cassandra with PX on K8s.md

 ```

 ## Hyperconvergence
+Running your Cassandra pods on the same host as its data container(portworx volume) provides the most optimum performance.
+This is called hyperconvergence and it is supported by Portworx.
+When each Cassandra pod is first launched, they create the required PX volumes via a PVC or a PV.
+These volumes are created with data local to the node where they are first launched.
 Portworx places the volumes for the cassandra pod locally on the node where the statefulsets get deployed.
 This can be verified as below.

 Get the pods and the knowledge of the Hosts on which they are scheduled.